Australian Capital Territory in winter 2023

 Notes

-The Seasonal climate summary, usually published in the first week of the following month, lists the main features of the weather in Australian Capital Territory using the most timely and accurate information available on the date of publication; it will generally not be updated.
+The Monthly climate summary, usually published in the first week of the following month, lists the main features of the weather in Australian Capital Territory using the most timely and accurate information available on the date of publication; it will generally not be updated.

 In some situations, some or all of the rainfall is in the form of hail or snow.
-In these cases the totals given are for the water equivalent: the depth of liquid water that results from melting any frozen precipitation.
+In these cases, the totals given are for the water equivalent: the depth of liquid water that results from melting any frozen precipitation.
 There can be significant 'undercatch' of snow in strong winds, meaning the true precipitation can be higher than that reported.

 Averages for individual sites are long-term means based on observations from all available years of record, which vary widely from site to site.
 They are not shown for sites with less than 10 years of record, as they cannot then be calculated reliably.